samsungsamiio/samsungsami.io/source/sami/api-spec.md

 GET /messages/analytics/aggregates
 ~~~

-Returns the sum, minimum, maximum, count or average of message fields that are numerical.
+Returns the sum, minimum, maximum, mean and count of message fields that are numerical.
 This call generates results only on messages that are at least 2 hours old.

 **Available URL query parameters**